Kamran1819G/Perplexica/README.md

 # 🚀 Perplexica - An AI-powered search engine 🔎 <!-- omit in toc -->

+> **Note:** This is a fork of the original [Perplexica project](https://github.com/ItzCrazyKns/Perplexica) by [@ItzCrazyKns](https://github.com/ItzCrazyKns).
+This fork is maintained separately with additional features, improvements, and independent installation using local build for complete independence from external registries.

 ---

 ## 🟢 Quick Start (For Beginners)